nmrf/sadata-user-manual/members/user-roles.md

 ###### Prerequisites

-* At least role "Contributor" (assigned by with at least role "Manager")
 * Assigned to indicator (by user with at least role "Manager")

 ###### Responsibilities

 * Add progress reports and upload data for the indicator the user has been assigned to
 * Receive automated reminder emails when a progress report is due \(weekly, 30 days ahead of due date\) and overdue \(daily, after due date has passed\)

 ###### Example